 All students are required to participate in the afternoon program each fall and spring.
 Each year students must have at least one season of competitive team athletics and one other activity in which some vigorous physical exercise is a component.
-Recreational programs such as kayaking, yoga, or hiking may be offered in the fall or spring, with updated information provided in the letter from the Athletic Director in the Registration packet.
+Recreational programs such as kayaking, yoga, or hiking may be offered in the fall or spring, with updated information provided in the letter from the Athletic Director prior to the school year.